Leica D-LUX 6 Comparison Review

 The Leica D-LUX 6 is a fixed lens compact camera that was revealed to the public in September 2012 and is equipped with a 1/1.7-inch sensor.
 It offers a resolution of 10 megapixel.

 Is the Leica D-LUX 6 a good camera?
-The D-LUX 6 has a Camera Elo of 1647.
+The D-LUX 6 has a Camera Elo of 1623.
 This rating puts the D-LUX 6 below average of all travel zoom compact cameras.
 In terms of its sensor size category (small sensor cameras), the D-LUX 6 also ranks below average. – Well, the Leica D-LUX 6 is more than 8 years old, and there have been many other good digital cameras released since 2012.

 |Leica D-LUX 6|

 |ISO 80 - 6 400 (80 - 12 800)|

 |3.0 LCD, 920k dots|

 |111 x 68 x 46 mm, 298 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.